arosenfeld/cows/README.md

 ## Complexity

-_basco_ was written because there did not appear to be an efficient method of comparing one string to a collection of other strings where both the search string and strings inthe collection could contain wildcards.
+_cows_ was written because there did not appear to be an efficient method of comparing one string to a collection of other strings where both the search string and strings inthe collection could contain wildcards.
 Most other libraries pair-wise compare the values which quickly becomes inefficient.

-All _basco_ data structures are built on top of the `basco.Trie` class.
+All _cows_ data structures are built on top of the `cows.Trie` class.
 Given an input list of size `n` with maximum string of length `m`, the complexity is:

 | Function  | Complexity |